How to Enable Agents to Handle Long Contexts#

 Message Transforms#

-A MessageTransform is a transformation applied to a PromptTemplate.
-It modifies the list of messages before they are sent to the LLM powering the agent.
+A MessageTransform is a transformation applied to a list of messages before they are sent to the LLM powering the agent.
 You can learn more about them in the Advanced Prompting Techniques guide.

-In this guide, we define new message transforms to adjust the agent’s chat history by setting them as pre_rendering_transforms on the agent’s PromptTemplate.
+In this guide, we use built-in message transforms to adjust the agent’s chat history by passing them directly to the Agent constructor.

 LLM Setup#